jrosocha/jarvisCli/README.md

 * Install Elite:Dangerous .. or all of this will really be boring
 * Install EliteOCR and learn how to use it.
 This CLI uses the csv exports.
 Mind what directory they get written to.

-* Install Java 8.
+* Install Java 8 (JDK to do the compile).
 Its is the language this app uses.

 * clone the git project from https://github.com/jrosocha/jarvis.git, you can just download the zip from github.
 * cd to the cloned directory